nukiduki/lyric-information-retrieval/README.md

 1. An information retrieval system based on the Boolean Model
 1. An information retrieval system based on the Vector Space Model

+The implementation is my work with debugging supported by ChatGPT.

 ### Information Retrieval
 There are two systems: The Boolean Model and the Vector Space Model